Curriculum

 By the end of this course, you'll be able to:

-- Show the various elements in the organizational training process
+- Describe the various elements in the organizational training process

 - Categorize the various training designs and methods

-- Analyze the significance of development, implementation, and evaluation of training process
+- Analyze the significance of development, implementation, and evaluation of training processes

-- Describe the concept of adult learning theory and discuss how it influences employee training
+- Explain the concept of adult learning theory and how it influences employee training

-- List and describe the interrelationships among the five phases of the training process model
+- Describe the interrelationships among the five phases of the training process model

 -